fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 The argument here is that end-to-end tests run "too much code," so when they fail it's very difficult to find out why.

-I see two actions which mitigate this argument:
+I see two ways to mitigate this argument:

-1. Remove sources of flakiness, so the test suite only fails if _these_ changes broke something
+- Remove sources of flakiness, so the test suite only fails if _these_ changes broke something
-2. Make smaller PRs and merge them more frequently
+- Make smaller PRs and merge them more frequently

 "Smaller PRs" deserve a blog post on their own.
 One of their many benefits is that it makes the root cause of failing tests much easier to track down, even if the tests themselves cover a very large amount of code.